EpiLink/EpiLink/docs/Api.md

 Response: a [RegistrationContinuation](#registrationcontinuation).

-**Be careful with the response!** There are three possible scenarios:
+**Be careful with the response!** There are four possible scenarios:

+* HTTP error, no body: There was an error processing the request, usually internal
-* The API response has the error flag set (usually also with a HTTP error code): You can display the message to the user safely.
+* HTTP error with API response body (success set to false and message non-null): You can display the message to the user safely.
 It may, for example, tell the user that he is banned.
 * The continuation's `next` is set to `continue`: You can go on with the registration requests.
 * The continuation's `next` is set to `login`: The registration is no longer valid, and the user has been logged in.
 The response has SessionId header that you can use right away.